 - Use your business plan to create your identity.
 Based off of your plan, take the products and services that you provide and come up with a logo.
 You will then use this logo to create your business cards, stationery, website, etc. People will begin to associate your logo with your business (think: Nike).

 - Find an accountant and an attorney.
 You will need both of these to ensure you are hitting all of the required tax and legal laws.
 Your accountant can tell you whether you should plan to incorporate your business or file as an LLC and what the differences are.
+You might also need an attorney in the event that you get hurt – a good Framingham personal injury attorney can really make a difference.

 Be sure that you are comfortable with both of these professionals as they will be your go-to people for advice often in the beginning years.
 You will need their help when it comes time to set up your tax identification numbers, get your licenses, and obtain your permits.
 They will also help you with your federal tax identification number, determine taxes and payroll for you and your employees, and give you advice as legalities and laws change.